-- E17.2 Students should contact the Disability Service to discuss whether reasonable adjustments can be made which will help them manage their programme. - E17.3 Any request for adjustments to assessments must be supported by appropriate medical evidence which may include a doctor's letter or educational psychologist's report. - E17.4 Reasonable adjustments may include providing alternative or adjusted assessment arrangements. - E17.5 Details of the reasonable adjustments for any individual will be agreed for each module between the faculty and the Disability Service after discussions with the student.
+E17.2 Students should contact the Disability Service to discuss whether reasonable adjustments can be made which will help them manage their programme (or Student Support Advisers for pregnancy related circumstances).

+E17.3 Any request for adjustments to assessments must be supported by appropriate medical evidence which may include a doctor's letter or educational psychologist's report.

+E17.4 Reasonable adjustments may include providing alternative or adjusted assessment arrangements.

+E17.5 Details of the reasonable adjustments for any individual will be agreed for each module between the faculty and the Disability Service after discussions with the student.
 Existing University practice and experiences will be taken into account, as will the individual's specific needs and adjustments in prior educational settings.